-So many activities over the last term, here are just a few!
+There were so many activities during term 3 last year, here are just a few highlights!

 Mathematics Challenge for Young Australians